ShuaiZhou302/ShuaiZhou302/README.md

 News
-- 💻 The code of LSRP has released, Check it out [here](https://github.com/rap-lab-org/public_LSRP).
+- 💻 The code of LSRP has been released, Check it out [here](https://github.com/rap-lab-org/public_LSRP).
+For details, please refer to the [paper](https://doi.org/10.1609/aaai.v39i14.33618)
 <!--
 **ShuaiZhou302/ShuaiZhou302** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.